The Scholarly Research Guide to DPLA

 Other great features for scholarly research

 DPLA features curated projects on a variety of research topics with both broad and narrow focus, which may help you with your topic.
 Our Exhibitions tell stories of national significance through sources and narrative, created by librarians and historians.
 Browse by topic highlights the best few hundred items on a broad subject, while Primary Source Sets for Education offer an overview of popularly taught ideas and events in history and culture.
+As you discover materials of interest for your research, create lists of items to come back to later without having to repeat your search.

 If you’re looking to use an item you find in DPLA in your work, each item record features information about its copyright status.
 We’re working with our contributing institutions to add a standardized rights statement to every item through our righststatements.org partnership.
 If the item is open, still be sure to mention the contributing institution in your acknowledgements!